Estimated reading time: 4mins

 Isomaltulose is a disaccharide carbohydrate composed of glucose and fructose which occur naturally in honey and sugar cane.

 While it is similar to sucrose, Isomaltulose possesses a unique molecular linkage that causes it to be more slowly and steadily broken down in the GI tract.
-It is completely digested and absorbed, but its prolonged release into the bloodstream results in lower glycemic response and insulin release as compared to sucrose.
+It is completely digested and absorbed, but its prolonged release into the bloodstream results in lower glycemic response as compared to sucrose.

 As an energy source, Isomaltulose has the same caloric value as other carbohydrates (4 kcal/g), but its sustained release makes it an excellent choice for fueling endurance sports.